varunon9/DynamicWallpaper/README.md

 With `WorkManager`, developers can easily set up a task and hand it off to the system to run under the specified conditions.
 A task is defined using the `Worker` class.
 The `doWork()` method is run synchronously on a background thread provided by WorkManager.
 While a `Worker` defines the unit of work, a `WorkRequest` defines how and when work should be run.
 Tasks may be one-off or periodic.

-## Working of DynamicWallpaper

-1. App always keeps running a Foreground Service
-2. This service registers a Broadcast Receiver
-3. This broadcast receiver listens for phone screen lock & unlock events
-4. Whenever screen is unlocked, receiver calls a method `setRandomWallpaper`
-5. This method picks a random wallpaper from `dynamic-wallpaper` directory (inside phone storage)
-6. If this directory doesn't exists then it creates one
-7. User must manually add some wallpapers to this directory (until UI is built for it - Todo)
-8. User must explicitly grant `WRITE_EXTERNAL_STORAGE` to this app (until app starts asking for it automatically on launch - Todo)
-9. Depending upon the devices, User might have to explicitly grant AutoStart permission to the app

 ### How does app manage to keep service running all the time?